Boundedness questions for Calabi-Yau threefolds: Finding movable classes

-Replacing $D$ with $mD$, we may assume that $D$ is a non-trivial movable divisor $\Delta$ plus a fixed divisor.
+\begin{rem} Given an integral divisor $D$ on $X$ and a positive integer $m$ such that $h^0(X, \O_X (mD)) >1$, we can write write $| mD | = | \Delta | + \calE$, where $\Delta$ is a non-trivial effective divisor not having any rigid non-movable surface as an irreducible component, whilst $\calE$ is supported on the set of rigid non-movable surfaces.
+Assuming $X$ to be general in moduli, any irreducible component of $\Delta $ will correspond on some minimal model to a nef divisor (and hence semi-ample by \cite{Og}), and thus some multiple of it is a mobile class on $X$.
+Hence some multiple of $\Delta$ is also mobile and in particular $\Delta$ is movable.
 The idea now is to work with this movable divisor $\Delta$, despite the fact that we don't know that $\Delta$ itself is necessarily big in general.
-The proof of Theorem 4.4 below illustrates the nature of the argument that will be employed in subsequent sections.
-We first relate the condition that $D|_H$ is nef to the rigid non-movable surfaces.
+The proof of Theorem 4.5 below illustrates the nature of the argument that will be employed in subsequent sections. \end{rem}

+For $H$ generic in its linear system, and hence smooth by Bertini's theorem, we relate the condition that $D|_H$ is nef to the rigid non-movable surfaces.

-\begin{lem} Suppose that $X$ is general in moduli and there are only finitely many rigid rational surfaces $E$ on $X$.
+\begin{lem} Suppose that a \CY threefold $X$ is general in moduli and there are only finitely many rigid non-movable surfaces $E$ on $X$.
 Moreover let $Q$ denote the particular connected component of the open subcone of $P^\circ$ consisting of classes $L$ with $L^2 \cdot E >0$ for all the rigid non-movable surfaces $E$, with $Q$ also containing the \Kahler cone.
-Then if $H$ is a general very ample divisor on $X$, we have $D|_H$ is nef for any $D\in Q$.
+Let $|H|$ denote a very ample linear system on $X$.
+If $D \in \bar Q \cap P^\circ$, then $D|_H$ is nef for a generic element $H$ of the linear system.

-\begin{proof} Recall from the proof of Proposition 4.1 that $D|_H$ is big.
-If $D|_H$ were negative on some curve on $H$, then our assumption on $H$ being general in its linear system ensures that by varying $H$ in the linear system, a surface $E$ is swept out by such curves.
+\begin{proof} It follows from the proof of Proposition 4.1 that when $H$ is smooth, the restriction $D'|_H$ is big for all rational classes $D'$ sufficiently close to $D$ (so that $D' \in P^\circ$); thus by definition we have $D|_H$ is big for $H$ generic in its linear system.
+In particular it may be written as a finite sum of curves with positive real coefficients, and it is only on these curves that $D|_H$ could be negative.
+If $D|_H$ were negative on some curve on $H$, then our assumption on $H$ being generic in its linear system ensures that by varying $H$ in the linear system, a surface $E$ is swept out by such a curve.
 Given that $X$ is assumed to be general in moduli, it follows that $E$ must be a rigid non-movable surface.
-By Corollary 3.3, we know that $D|_H$ is positive on each of the curves $E|_H$, and hence $D|_H$ is nef. \end{proof}\end{lem}
+By Proposition 3.4, we know however that $D|_H \cdot E|_H = D\cdot H \cdot E \ge 0$ for all the rigid non-movable surfaces $E$, and hence $D|_H$ is nef. \end{proof}\end{lem}

-A similar proof to Theorem 4.1 yields a fact about rigid non-movable surfaces.
+A similar proof to Proposition 4.1 yields a fact about rigid non-movable surfaces.

 \begin{prop} Suppose $P^\circ$ is the component of the positive index cone which contains the \Kahler cone (with corresponding closed cone $P$) and $E$ is the class of a rigid non-movable surface on $X$; then $E \not \in P$ unless both $E^3 =0$ and $c_2 \cdot E =0$.